xuhuisheng/rocm-build/README.md

 export PATH=~/bin:$PATH
 ```

+### cmake version

-Note: rocBLAS need cmake-3.16.8 from ROCm-4.2.
+**Note**: rocBLAS need cmake-3.16.8 from ROCm-4.2.
 The version of default cmake from ubuntu-20.04 is cmake-3.16.3.
 We have to download <https://cmake.org/files/v3.16/cmake-3.16.8-Linux-x86_64.tar.gz> and unpack it to `/home/work/local`,
 and execute `source env.sh` to add custom cmake to PATH environment variables.
 If you want to use other location, please modify `env.sh`.